Context on Austin Community College

 With Teagle support, ACC has been engaging in an ambitious and college-wide faculty recruitment and training effort, increasing the number of sections each year to fit demand.
 Instructors are permitted to teach GQS only after completing the training to maintain the integrity of the course and to ensure that instructors are prepared to teach students at all levels of academic preparation.
 As a resource for faculty and students alike, the syllabus includes a comprehensive list of study questions that faculty can use to help guide class discussions, regardless of their familiarity with the texts.
 During the pandemic, ACC pivoted to conduct additional faculty training seminars (conducted virtually) and to develop an online teaching and curriculum development institute.

-As of 2020, nearly 80 ACC faculty members from 13 different departments, spanning government to nursing, have been recruited and trained to teach GQS.
+As of 2021, 85 ACC faculty members from 13 different departments, spanning government to nursing, have been recruited and trained to teach GQS.
 In AY019-20, a total of 32 sections enrolling over 670 students were taught, with the goal of offering enough sections to enroll an estimated 1,500 incoming students by 2022/23.
-Fall-to-Spring persistence for FTICs who completed GQS in fall 2019 was 92%, whereas 72% of students who were not enrolled in any success course at ACC in fall 2019 persisted to spring 2020.
+Fall-to-Spring persistence for FTICs who successfully completed GQS in fall 2019 was 92%, whereas 72% of students who were not enrolled in any success course at ACC in fall 2019 persisted to spring 2020.

 Launching the Great Questions Journey

-The success of the Great Question Seminar prompted Austin Community College faculty to extend teaching with transformative texts throughout their general education offerings.
+The success of the Great Questions Seminar prompted Austin Community College faculty to extend teaching with transformative texts throughout their general education offerings.
 Students can now enroll in sections of general education courses that emphasize discussion-based teaching with core texts as part of completing the “Great Questions Journey.”
-General education courses in the Great Questions Journey include Humanities 1302: Renaissance to the Present; Humanities 1305: Introduction to Mexican American Studies; Government 2305: American Government; Drama 1310: Theater Appreciation; Mathematics 1332: Contemporary Mathematics; Speech 1311: Introduction to Speech Communication; and Speech 1315: Public Speaking.
+General education courses in the Great Questions Journey include Humanities: 1302: Renaissance to the Present; Humanities 1305: Introduction to Mexican American Studies; Government 2305: American Government; Government 2306: Texas State and Local Government; Drama 1310: Theater Appreciation; Sociology 1301: Introduction to Sociology; Mathematics 1332: Contemporary Mathematics; Speech 1311: Introduction to Speech Communication; and Speech 1315: Public Speaking.
 The “Great Questions Journey” through general education brings greater coherence and interconnectivity to students’ experience of general education while enabling them to stay on track for timely completion.

 Faculty members at Austin Community College have successfully reimagined the student success course as a seminar anchored in a common set of core texts taught by an interdisciplinary team of faculty that is now offered at all eleven campuses of ACC.
 They have skillfully developed a course that provides guidance on study skills, college resources, and time management through a reading and analysis of primary texts instead of through chapters on these topics from a textbook.
 The success of the introductory seminar has gone well beyond the original purpose of the grant and has inspired a broader effort to bring greater coherence and cohesiveness to general education.

-The project has been so successful that project director Ted Hadzi-Antich, Associate Professor of Political Science at Austin Community College, has launched a new non-profit organization, The Great Questions Foundation, to promote liberal education and core-text and discussion-based learning at community colleges.
-Learn more at https://www.tgqf.org.
+The project has been so successful that project director Ted Hadzi-Antich, Jr., Associate Professor of Political Science at Austin Community College, has launched a non-profit organization, The Great Questions Foundation, to promote liberal education and core-text and discussion-based learning at community colleges.
+The Great Questions Foundation is working with faculty colleagues from 11 separate community colleges on a project to develop a web-based resource for faculty interested in engaging with discussion-based pedagogy focused on transformative texts.